-For those of you who are still unsure about breaking away from your usual eating habits (most Brits only eat chicken, lamb, pork and beef), the experts at Young’s and Blackmoor Game give ten reasons to get into game in 2016
+For those of you who are still unsure about breaking away from your usual eating habits (most Brits only eat chicken, lamb, pork and beef), the experts at Young’s and Blackmoor Game give ten reasons to get into game.

 Wild game meat has a far lower fat content than traditional farmed meats and hasn’t undergone selective breeding to increase fat content, which domestic animals have.
 The animals are also more active and eat a natural diet as opposed to grain or corn, which is often fed to domesticated animals.

 When you hear Omega-3, most people will think of salmon, however wild game such as venison has an optimum ratio of Omega-3 to Omega-6 fatty acids, making game one of the healthiest sources of good fat on the dining table.

 The wild venison population has never been larger in the UK and due to a short hunting season, game is extremely great value for money and widely available this time of year.